Skip to main content

 The Morning Tea

 This morning I chose to have coffee over tea.
 These choices, whether to drink coffee or tea, to take the metro or Uber to office, give me immense joy, and a hint of contentment.
-Having some, albeit very little, control over certain things that I do that bring great happiness to me is gratifying.
+Having some, albeit very little, control over certain things that I do is gratifying.
 I no longer have to drink milk and bread in breakfast out of compulsion or remember to call someone if I'll be coming home late.
 In a new city which has its own aura of clusters and glories, achieving these small joys, and to be able to make the choices are a tremendous source of mental comfort.
 I have never truly had a home, so for me, home became an idea, a comfortable state of mind.
 Choosing coffee over tea, gives me that comfort, the luxury, which perhaps I might just start calling home.

 Beautiful Sadness